akshu1005/BinHub/README.md

 BinHub is a mobile app prototype solution designed at INFO 360:Design Thinking course at the University of Washington iSchool.

-<h4> Problem Statement: </h4>

-How might college students struggling with owning many unwanted belongings achieve learning about minimalism and planning their declutter process so that they can live a more stress free lifestyle.

-This repository contains the Figma prototype, Prototype demo video and a presentation deck that better explain the project.
+This repository contains the *Figma prototype*, *Prototype demo video* and a *presentation deck* that better explain the project.

 Click image below to view demo video [![prototype](demo.png)](https://www.youtube.com/watch?v=7dhMfW2wTtY)